-A listener to the GFC podcast that is interested in helping people with their money asked my opinion if it makes sense to pursue his passion.
+A listener to the GFC podcast who is interested in helping people with their money asked my opinion on whether it makes sense to pursue his passion.

-I just love answering these types of questions of people that are determined to follow their passion to serve others.
+I just love answering these types of questions from people who are determined to follow their passion to serve others.

 Side note: Feel free to ask your question here.

-Make sure that you mention that whenever you are talking with people that might end up becoming eventual clients of yours.
+Make sure that you mention that whenever you are talking with people who might end up becoming eventual clients of yours.

 Can You Be a Part-Time Financial Coach?